aamanddab1/Data-Analytics-Portfolio/Excel_Projects/Readme.md

 # Excel Projects
-This folder will contain all of my Excel project files.
+This folder contains all of my Excel project files.